oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_repository_path_facts_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>The name of branch/tag or commit hash it points to.
-If names conflict order of preference is commit &gt; branch &gt; tag.
+If names conflict, order of preference is commit &gt; branch &gt; tag.
 You can disambiguate with &quot;heads/foobar&quot; and &quot;tags/foobar&quot;.
-Repository&#x27;s default branch will be used if left blank.</div>
+If left blank repository&#x27;s default branch will be used.</div>
                                                         </td>
             </tr>
                                 <tr>